Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Empirical Applications

-\section{Forecasting Natural Gas Prices in Real Time}
+\subsection{Forecasting Natural Gas Prices in Real Time}

-Having established the MDN's superior performance in controlled simulation settings where the true DGP is known, we now evaluate its forecasting ability on real-world data where model specification uncertainty and data complexities are unavoidable.
-Natural gas prices are notoriously difficult to forecast due to the interplay of supply-side fundamentals, weather-driven demand shocks, and periodic episodes of locally explosive behavior stemming from infrastructure bottlenecks or extreme weather events \citep{BaumeisterGas2025}.
+Having established the MDN's superior performance in controlled settings where the true DGP is known, we now evaluate its forecasting ability on real-world data where model specification uncertainty and data complexities are unavoidable.
+Natural gas prices are notoriously difficult to forecast due to periodic episodes of locally explosive behavior.
 These characteristics make the natural gas market a compelling testbed for our MDN approach.

-We adopt the real-time forecasting framework of \cite{BaumeisterGas2025}, who provide an extensive evaluation of point forecasting methods for the real Henry Hub spot price -- the benchmark for North American natural gas markets.
-Their setup accounts for publication lags and data revisions through a comprehensive database of monthly vintages, ensuring that forecasts rely only on information available at each forecast origin.
+We adopt the real-time forecasting framework of \cite{BaumeisterGas2025}, who provide an extensive evaluation of point forecasting methods for the real Henry Hub spot price, the benchmark for North American natural gas markets.
+Their setup accounts for publication lags and data revisions through a database of monthly vintages, ensuring that forecasts rely only on information available at each forecast origin.
 The estimation period runs from January 1976 to January 1997, and the out-of-sample evaluation period spans February 1997 to February 2024.
 We use forecast horizons $h$ ranging from 1 to 24 months.
 We defer the reader to \cite{BaumeisterGas2025} for a detailed description of the data construction and real-time constraints.